robertavaltorta/robertavaltorta.github.io/content/projects/biologization/index.md

 #### Awards

-A portion of this project was included in my PhD thesis, which won the "Best Doctoral Dissertation in Social Psychology 2019" award from the Social Psychology section of the [Italian Association of Psychology](https://aipass.org/).
+A portion of this project was included in my PhD thesis, which won the "Best Doctoral Dissertation in Social Psychology 2019" award from the Social Psychology Division of the [Italian Association of Psychology](https://aipass.org/).